 Reyes v.
 Experian,773 F. App'x 882 (9th Cir.
-2019) – Austin won a victory when a unanimous Ninth Circuit reversed the trial court’s decision to grant summary judgment in favor of Experian in a class action under the Fair Credit Reporting Act involving Experian’s reporting of delinquent loan accounts.
-The Ninth Circuit adopted Austin’s novel theory of liability, concluding that a reasonable jury could find the accounts at issue misleading and Experian’s conduct “willful" under the statute.
+2019) – Obtained reversal of trial court’s decision to grant summary judgment in favor of Experian in a class action under the Fair Credit Reporting Act, finding novel theory of liability should be weighed by jury.

 Moss v.
 First Premier Bank, 835 F. 3d 260 (2d.
 Cir.
-2016) – Austin briefed and argued an appeal before the Second Circuit addressing whether Section 5 of the Federal Arbitration Act (FAA) permits appointment of a substitute arbitrator when the contractually-designated arbitrator declines to hear the case.
-In a published opinion, the Second Circuit agreed with Austin’s position and held that appointing a substitute arbitrator would be akin to rewriting the parties’ agreement, which would contradict the plain text of the FAA.
+2016) – Austin briefed and argued an appeal addressing whether Federal Arbitration Act permits appointment of a substitute arbitrator where the contractually-designated arbitrator declines to hear the case.
+In a published opinion, the Second Circuit affirmed district court’s decision to deny arbitration.

 Parm v.
 National Bank of California, 835 F. 3d 1331 (11th Cir.
-2016) – Austin co-authored an appellate brief to the Eleventh Circuit arguing that a tribal arbitration agreement could not be enforced against his client because it required the arbitration to be conducted under non-existent tribal law and procedures.
-In a published opinion, the Eleventh Circuit agreed that the agreement was unenforceable because it required arbitration before “an illusory and unavailable arbitral forum.”
+2016) – Obtained affirmance of district court's order declining to enforce tribal arbitration agreement because it required arbitration before “an illusory and unavailable arbitral forum.”

 The Impact of Scalia’s Death on Forced Arbitration and Consumer Class Actions, Missouri Lawyers Weekly